What is a Good GMAT Score for Stanford Business School?

 Getting your Trinity Audio player ready...

-The Stanford Graduate School of Business, located in the heart of Silicon Valley, one of the most competitive business environments on Earth, is not only the top-ranked business school in the U.S. but also the most selective.
-So, earning an impressive GMAT score can be an important way to ensure that your MBA application stands out among the pack.
+The Stanford Graduate School of Business, located in the heart of Silicon Valley, is one of the most desirable and competitive schools on Earth.
+It is not only the top-ranked business school in the U.S. but also the most selective.
+An impressive GMAT score can be a “golden ticket” for ensuring that your MBA application stands out among the pack.

-In this article, we’ll take a look at the GMAT scores of students accepted to Stanford’s MBA program and some criteria for determining what score you need to be competitive.
+In this article, we’ll take a look at the GMAT scores of students accepted to Stanford’s MBA program.
+Additionally, we’ll consider the criteria for determining what score you need to be competitive.

-First, let’s take a look at some key facts about Stanford’s MBA program to keep in mind when setting your GMAT score goal.
+First, let’s look at key facts about Stanford’s MBA program to keep in mind when setting your GMAT score goal.

 Stanford Business School 101

-A prestigious M7 school, the Stanford Graduate School of Business offers a two-year, full-time MBA program that has consistently ranked in the top 5 U.S. business schools.
-In fact, U.S. News ranked Stanford GSB #1 on its 2022 list of the Best Business Schools (Stanford tied with Wharton in the #1 slot in 2021).
+A prestigious M7 school, the Stanford Graduate School of Business (GSB) offers a two-year, full-time MBA program.
+It has consistently ranked in the top 5 U.S. business schools.
+In fact, U.S. News ranked Stanford GSB #2 (tied with Kellogg) on its 2025 list of the Best Business Schools.
 So, it’s no surprise that Stanford’s MBA program has the lowest acceptance rate of any U.S. business school.

-The most recent data available shows that Stanford’s acceptance rate for its MBA program was 6.9% for fall 2019, when it admitted only 504 MBA students out of 7,342 applicants.
-That rate ticked up slightly from 2018, when only 6.3% of applicants were accepted.
-In fact, Stanford GSB is well-known for its low acceptance rate compared to other business schools; the average acceptance rate for fall 2019 at the top 10 MBA programs was 17.4%.
+The most recent data available shows that Stanford’s acceptance rate (enrolled / applied) for its Class of 2027 MBA program was 6%, when it enrolled only 434 MBA students out of 7,259 applicants.
+These numbers are nearly identical to those of the previous year.
+Both are slightly lower than the acceptance rates for the Classes of 2024 and 2025, when 7% of applicants were enrolled.
+Stanford GSB is well-known for its low acceptance rate compared to other business schools.
+Acceptance rates for fall 2025 (Class of 2027) at the other top 10 MBA programs ranged from 13% to 33%.

 KEY FACT:

-Stanford GSB’s acceptance rate in recent years has remained below 7%, significantly lower than that of other business schools in the top 10.
+Stanford GSB’s acceptance rate in recent years has remained at or below 7%, significantly lower than that of other business schools in the top 10.

-Although Stanford GSB states that it has “no preference between GMAT and GRE exams” (and no minimum score requirement for either exam), it’s important to note that 76% of the MBA class of 2022 submitted GMAT scores with their applications, while only 25% submitted GRE scores (a small number of students submitted both).
-So, even if Stanford has no GMAT bias, its accepted MBA students clearly do.
+Stanford GSB states that it has “no preference between GMAT and GRE scores (and no minimum score requirement for either exam).
+It’s important to note that 58% of the MBA class of 2027 submitted GMAT scores with their applications, and 44% submitted GRE scores (a small number of students submitted both).
+These percentages are indicative of a significant shift from just 5 years ago.
+In that year, 78% of the applicants submitted GMAT scores, and 23% submitted GRE scores.

 KEY FACT:

-With all of that in mind, let’s take a look at some important stats related to Stanford’s most recent incoming class, which matriculated in the fall of 2020.
+With all of that in mind, let’s take a look at some more important stats related to Stanford’s Class of 2027.

-An all-time high of 47% of this elite crop of future MBAs are women, 37% are people of color, and 35% are international students.
-Stanford’s newest class is breaking records in other ways as well; its average GPA is 3.8, higher than any previous class’.
-The class of 2022 also has an average of 4.7 years of work experience, although their time in the professional world ranges from 0 to 12 years, a pretty wide swing.
+We see that 47% of this elite crop of future MBAs are women, 55% are people of color, and 38% are international students.
+Stanford’s newest class is holding steady with previous years, with an average GPA of 3.76.
+The class of 2027 also has an average of 5.3 years of work experience.
+Their time in the professional world ranges from 0 to 12 years, which is a pretty wide swing.

 KEY FACT:

-The class of 2022 in Stanford’s MBA program has an average GMAT score of 733 and a 3.8 average GPA, the highest average GPA in the program’s history.
+The class of 2027 in Stanford’s MBA program has an average of 5.4 years of work experience and a 3.76 average GPA.

 Balancing Your GMAT Score With Other Factors

-For instance, as we saw with Stanford’s MBA class of 2022, their average GPA was just as impressive as their average GMAT score.
+For instance, as we saw with Stanford’s MBA class of 2027, their average GPA was just as impressive as their average GMAT score.
 And you can bet that those students came with stellar recommendations and won admissions officers over with polished application essays, too.
-The truth is, a high GMAT score, on its own, isn’t a guarantee that you will gain acceptance or even be competitive at Stanford GSB, and a lower-than-average GMAT score doesn’t necessarily spell doom.
+The truth is, a high GMAT score, on its own, isn’t a guarantee that you will gain acceptance or even be competitive at Stanford GSB.
+And a lower-than-average GMAT score doesn’t necessarily spell doom.

-Case in point: Although the average GMAT score of Stanford’s MBA class of 2022 was 733, those students’ scores actually ranged from a low of 600 to a high of 790.
-What could possibly explain that 190-point swing?
-Well, clearly some students were exceptional enough in other areas of their applications to earn a seat despite GMAT scores that fell well below the average of accepted MBA students.
+Case in point: Although the average GMAT score of Stanford’s MBA class of 2027 was 733, those students’ scores actually ranged from a low of 540 to a high of 780.
+What could possibly explain that 240-point swing?
+Well, clearly, some students were exceptional enough in other areas of their applications to earn a seat despite GMAT scores that fell well below the average of accepted MBA students.

-Perhaps they had impressive careers and certifications such as CPA/CA/CFA, or top-notch GPAs and advanced degrees.
+Perhaps they had impressive careers and certifications such as CPA/CA/CFA, or top-notch GPAs or advanced degrees.
+(In fact, 15% of the Class of 2027 held postgraduate degrees.)
 The point is, your GMAT is just one factor among many, so determining what score you’ll need is a matter of not only looking at GMAT averages but also carefully evaluating your strengths and weaknesses in other areas.

 Of course, if your GPA is lower than the average and your work experience is lacking, an impressive GMAT score may not be enough to get your foot in the door.
-Remember, Stanford is at the peak of the business school mountain, so accepted MBA students are likely to be top competitors in most, if not all, aspects of their applications.
+Remember, Stanford is at the peak of the business school mountain.
+Thus, accepted MBA students are likely to be top competitors in most, if not all, aspects of their applications.

 TTP PRO TIP: